braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/customization.md

 ![Custom Classes]({% image_buster /assets/img/interface2.png %}){: style="max-width:25%;margin-left:15px;"}
 ![Custom Classes]({% image_buster /assets/img/interface3.png %}){: style="max-width:18%;margin-left:15px;"}

 If you would like to use our banner, captioned image, and classic Content Card templates, those can be found [here]().
-Alternaively, if you would like to provide your own custom interfaces, reference the following code snippets:
+Alternatively, if you would like to provide your own custom interfaces, reference the following code snippets:

 {% tabs %}
 {% tab Objective-C %}